FalseGenius/programmersForce/laravelDockerTask/README.md

 ## Project Description

 This project leverages spatie package in order to assign roles and permissions to a user.
 User is added to the system by a super-admin [A role is assigned here].
-Once added, user can trigger checkin and checkout APIs.
+A session is created when a user logs in.
+A session is time that has elapsed when a user logs in, and logs out (willingly, or in case of inactivity).
+A session ends when logout api is triggered, calculating the stay_duration and storing the session along with the location in the database marking the end of it.

-Checkin API - Captures authorized user's ip, and checkin time.
+Checkin API - Captures authorized user's IP, and check-in time.
-Checkout API - Captures authorized user's ip, calculates their stay_duration and saves the details in postgreSQL.
+Checkout API - Captures authorized user's ip, calculates their stay_duration, and saves the details in PostgreSQL as a session.

-At the end of the day, using cron job feature, user's stay duration for the day is summed up, and added to daily_user_sessions table (referencing create_daily_user_sessions migration under database/migrations)
+At the end of the day, using the cron job feature, the user's stay duration for the day is summed up and added to the daily_user_sessions table (referencing create_daily_user_sessions migration under database/migrations)

 ### To spin up the server